The Meaning of Life: 10 Popular Answers (That Don't Fully Work)

-Groping your way through abstract philosophical problems feels homework.
+Groping your way through abstract philosophical problems feels like homework.
 Like a tedious, pointless, annoying detour.

 Which it almost is, in this case.
 But that’s because we’re barking up the wrong tree.
 The “abstract philosophical detour” in this example, and whatever witty slogan you land on, isn’t your real answer.

 But “the meaning thing” isn’t merely an intellectual problem.
 That’s trying to tackle the problem in a wrong way.
-It’s bringing a pencil to a cannon fight.
+It’s bringing a bowl of pudding to a cannon fight.

-The real answer, whatever it may be, will likely require more from you than your intellect.
+The real answer, whatever it may be, will require more from you than your intellect.